Average read time: 6 minutes

 Upskilling for the future with Generation Unlimited

 Three-quarters of young people aged between 15 and 24 are off-track to gain the skills needed for employment.
 And one in three young women are not learning, training or working.
-These are the alarming findings from a new report by the Education Commission and UNICEF.
+These are the alarming findings from a by the Education Commission and UNICEF.

 Building skills for 1 million young people

 GVI helps countries build bases of youth volunteers – as volunteerism is a powerful way to engage young people as changemakers and to address inequities of opportunity.

 Our partnership aims to help over 1 million young people in India and Brazil to take action and build the valuable and transferable soft skills they’ll need to thrive in a complex and uncertain world.Find out more about the Global Volunteer Initiative

 In the UK, Unilever and Generation Unlimited are also partners in the government’s innovative Girls’ Education Skills Partnership, joining forces to boost access to education and employment for girls in developing countries.